 You’re not alone if you’ve recently received an unusually high electric bill.
 The National Renewable Energy Laboratory found that almost half of all U.S. homeowners have experienced a spike in their energy bills at some point in the past year.

-One of the best ways to reduce energy bills is by scheduling regular HVAC maintenance.
+One of the best ways to reduce energy bills is by scheduling regular HVAC maintenance, size plays a vital role.
 This involves ensuring all the components of your heating and cooling system are in good working order, from the filters to the thermostat.

 We will explain the top reasons for higher-than-usual electric bills and how to solve them:

 Home appliances like refrigerators, air conditioners, and water heaters are big electricity guzzlers.
 If your appliances are especially old or outdated, they could consume more energy than necessary and drive up your electric bill.
 Upgrading to more energy-efficient models can help you save money on your electricity bill in the long run.

 For example, air conditioners like newer models of central air conditioners can save up to 60 percent in energy costs compared to older air conditioning systems.

 Water heaters are another principal electric bill offender.
 Newer models are designed with more efficient insulation and better temperature control that can help save money on your energy costs.

 2. You’re Using More Electricity